timschloe/Vash-Green-Schools/README.md

 Backend / Nextcloud
 Goal: Project Management, enable Vash to oversee a team of activists in implementation, full transparency on results & finacials of the project.
 Upload of "before-after" photo & video documentation for the schools, ideally + location on a map.

+Critical: Vash cannot reach 25'000 schools by herself.
+Should empower Vash to include and supervise more acitvists, enable external (non-Ugandan) activists to re-view submitted photos and videos, flag if there are any issues.